google/dawn/README.md

 Our prototype heavily relies on code generation.
 It greatly improved iteration time on the API as the generators kept the Javascript bindings, IDL files, wire, C++ bindings and friends up to date.
 But it reduced flexibility in the API shape as adding as changing the shape required modifying all generators in non-trivial ways.

-For example, NXT can only return objects which prevents mapping buffers or even reading back single pixel values.
+For example, Dawn can only return objects which prevents mapping buffers or even reading back single pixel values.
 There is currently no way to know the error status on the client side.
 These improvements, and more, are planned, and contributions are welcome.

 Other generators include:

-- A C-header with the definition of dawnProcTable that is the “real” underlying NXT API exposed by the backends.
+- A C-header with the definition of dawnProcTable that is the “real” underlying Dawn API exposed by the backends.
 - Glue code generating dawnProcTable for a backend with simple validation included (enum value checks etc.)
 - A mock API for testing